Exercise After Knee Surgery

 Range-of-motion exercises help your new knee bend more smoothly.
 Practice flexing and extending your knee as you were taught.

 Sit in a chair with a towel under the new knee joint.

-Straighten your leg as much as you can.
+Using your leg muscles, straighten your leg.
 Hold for a count of 5.

 Then bend your leg back as far as you can.
 Hold for a count of 5.
 Repeat as directed.

 Take a few short walks each day.
 Increase your walking time as you heal.

 If you feel more pain than usual after an activity, you may have overdone it.
 Take it a little easier for a few hours.